A fully restored two hundred year old building

 The studio

-The studio is a working and teaching studio, where Sinéad paints and hosts Art Days - our art courses.
-But it's at your disposal during your stay.
+The studio is a working and teaching studio, where Sinéad paints and hosts art classes.
+But it’s at your disposal during your stay.

 Folding tables and chairs transform the studio for up to 6 artists to paint and create.
 It’s also a perfect space for musicians to play, to practice yoga, to meditate and more.